gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 ---

 Presented as an introduction into this chapter is excerpt from a 2023 Interview between Dwarkesh Patel and Ilya Sutskever.
-Ilya Sutskever is the cofounder and former chief scientist of OpenAI, and was a lead contributor to the creation of ChatGPT.
+Ilya Sutskever is the cofounder and former chief scientist of OpenAI, and was a lead contributor in the creation of ChatGPT.

 <br>